Steak 'n Shake: West Asia

 The brand also announced in December 2013 a 50-unit franchise agreement in Saudi Arabia with AB Holdings.
 The first location in Riyadh was expected to open in the first half of 2014.
+The company's Saudi Arabian website was last active in September 2017.

 The first location in the Persian Gulf country of Kuwait was opened in December 2014.
 This location appeared to have been closed after less than three years of operation.

 The first location in Qatar opened at the Tawar Mall in November 2017.
+The fate of the company's only location in Qatar is not known since there has been no verifiable news source has reported on the closing of this location.

+By 2025, there are no records of a Steak 'n Shake restaurant operating in West Asia or anywhere in the Arabic speaking world.

 Europe

 The first two European locations opened in Cannes, France, in May 2014 and on the island of Ibiza in Spain in June 2014.

 The second location in France was opened in Marseille in December 2014.
-A third location in France was opened in Toulon in April 2016 and was quickly followed in June by the openings of a fourth and fifth locations in Caen and Rueil-Malmaison, in October by the openings of a sixth location at the Cité Europe shopping centre in Coquelles, and in November of a seventh location in Fenouillet.
-The eighth and ninth location in France were open in Bordeaux and Anglet respectively in early 2017.
+A third location in France was opened in Toulon in April 2016 and was quickly followed in June by the openings of a fourth and fifth location in Caen and Rueil-Malmaison respectively, in October by the openings of a sixth location at the Cité Europe shopping centre in Coquelles, and in November of a seventh location in Fenouillet.
+The eighth and ninth location in France were started in Bordeaux and Anglet respectively in early 2017.
 A second location in Marseille was opened in December 2017.
 A third location in Marseille, the 17th location in France, was opened in May 2018.
+In June 2025, the company's French website reported that there were X locations in France.

-The second location in Spain was opened in the capital Madrid in September 2015 followed by a third location in Churra, Murcia in October 2015.
+The second location in Spain was opened in Madrid, the capital, in September 2015 followed by one in Churra, Murcia, in October 2015.
+There are no verifiable records when the Spanish locations had closed.
+The company's Spanish website was last active in January 2019.

 The first location in Italy opened in Milan in December 2015.
 A second location was opened in Peschiera del Garda in May 2016.
 A third location was opened in Castione Andevenno in September 2016.
+In June 2025, the company's Italian website reported that there were four locations in Italy.

-In July 2016, the first location in Portugal opened in Montijo, near Lisbon.
+In July 2016, the first location in Portugal opened in Montijo, near Lisbon (closed in 2023).
+In June 2025, the company's Portuguese website reported that there were four locations in Portugal.

 In December 2016, the first store in the United Kingdom opened in Chester, Cheshire, England.
-The only location within the UK was closed 21 months later in August 2018.
+The only location in the UK was closed 21 months later in August 2018.

+The first Steak 'n Shake restaurant in the Principality of Monaco was opened in August 2020.